With features like masked emails and credit cards, IronVest strives to achieve more than the average password manager.

 Overall: (4.5)

 IronVest offers personal plans in three tiers: Free, IronVest Plus, and IronVest Ultimate.
-While its free version is competitive on the password manager market, IronVest Plus is more expensive than most premium password managers, especially when factoring in the extra fees associated with masked credit cards.
+While its free version is competitive when compared to other free password managers on the market, IronVest Plus is more expensive than most premium password managers, especially when taking into account the extra fees associated with masking credit cards.

-This puts IronVest Ultimate in its own category, although I do believe there is a market for it.
-Currently, there is no information on pricing for their business plan.
-However, you can request a demo on their website.
+This puts IronVest Ultimate in its own category, although I believe there is a market for it.
+Currently, there is no public information on pricing for their business plan.
+However, you can request a demo on their website and get an individualized quote.

 Free Plan